Voltage: 230V, Frequency: 50Hz

 is National Day, the anniversary of university students' strikes in 1920.
 Banks, public offices and some businesses will be closed.

-is Christmas Day, a public holiday in Burma.
+is Christmas Day, a public holiday in Myanmar (Burma).
 Banks, public offices and some businesses will be closed.

 Health & Fitness

-Travellers to Burma should take precautions as they would elsewhere in Asia.
+Travellers to Myanmar should take precautions as they would elsewhere in Asia.
 In remote areas medical facilities can be particularly basic.
-Some of the diseases known to exist in Burma include malaria, hepatitis A & B, typhoid, tuberculosis, Japanese encephalitis, dengue fever, diphtheria, tetanus, polio, rabies and HIV/ AIDS.
+Some of the diseases known to exist in Indochina include malaria, hepatitis A and B, typhoid, tuberculosis, Japanese encephalitis, dengue fever, diphtheria, tetanus, polio, rabies and HIV/AIDS.
+We recommend you take adequate preventative measures to minimise your risk of exposure to these health risks.

 We recommend you take adequate preventative measures to minimise your risk of exposure to these health risks.
 We strongly recommend you consult your preferred doctor for the most up-to-date health advice at least one month prior to travel.

-All persons entering Burma require a visa.
-Travellers need a tourist visa which must be obtained from a Burmese embassy (Embassy of the Union of Myanmar) or consulate abroad before departure.
+Travellers need a tourist visa which can be obtained from a Burmese embassy (Embassy of the Union of Myanmar) or consulate abroad before departure.
+The application process can take up to 30 days, particularly for travel during high season from October to March.
 Please check with the Embassy in your country for up-to-date information regarding the visa application process.

 Safety and security